 Hello & Welcome!

-I’m Meeg Pincus.
+I’m Meeg Pincus (she/her).
 Kidlit nonfiction author.
 Humane educator.
 Book editor.
 Library lover.
+Diverse kidlit advocate.
 The happily book nerdy list goes on.

 I have a lifelong passion for nonfiction books.
 Reading them, writing them, editing them.
-I’ve been writing & editing nonfiction in some form or another for over 20 years—and I still love it.
-(Learn more about my writing/editing background—and my much longer, full name—here.)
+I’ve been writing & editing nonfiction in some form or another for over 25 years—and I still love it.

-I’m also passionate about education & making our world a kinder, healthier place.
+I’m also passionate about education & making our world a kinder, healthier, more inclusive & affirming place.
 This led me to the field of humane education: teaching people to be “solutionaries”—problem-solvers who help people, animals & the planet.

-Nowadays I write “Solutionary Stories” for elementary-age children—nonfiction & informational books that inspire kids to make a difference.
+Nowadays I write & share “Solutionary Stories” for elementary-age children—nonfiction & informational books that inspire kids to make a difference.

-I'm a former newspaper journalist & scholar-in-training (four years of graduate school in cultural studies/communication—focusing on race/class/gender—at UW-Madison & UC-San Diego).
+I'm a former newspaper journalist & scholar-in-training (four years of graduate school in cultural studies/communication—focusing on race/class/gender—at UW-Madison & UC-San Diego, and an undergrad degree in public affairs from American U.).
 So I have a background in, and love for, research that means I dive deep & attempt to be incredibly accurate in every topic I write about.

 Along with being a writer/editor/humane educator, I'm also lots of other things, such as...

 An artist.
-(I spend my free time doing artsy things like creating clay figure sculptures, decoupaging journals, and singing in a 9-woman acoustic group.)
+(I spend my free time doing artsy things like creating clay figure sculptures, painting furniture, decoupaging journals, and singing in a 9-woman acoustic group.)

 A book hoarder.
 (I have a bookshelf in every room of my house.
 I always have a stack of about six books I'm reading.
-And about ten on hold at the library.)
+And at least ten on hold at my beloved library!)

 A plant-powered chef.
-(Well, not really chef—but I do feed my family all plant-powered foods.
+(Well, not really a chef—but I do feed my family all plant-powered foods.
 And I make a mean vegan brownie & choco-berry green smoothie!
-Can you tell I also like chocolate?)
+Can you tell I also love chocolate?)

 A perennial student.
 (I love learning!
 I'm always taking writing classes.
-I completed two humane education training programs, and even a science-heavy Plant-Based Nutrition program through Cornell University—my artsy head was spinning but I enjoyed it!)
+I completed two humane education training programs, and even a science-heavy Plant-Based Nutrition program through Cornell University.)

 A Broadway musical buff.
-(My whole family can bust out lyrics from Hamilton, Wicked, Newsies or Into The Woods—just ask us.
+(My whole family can bust out lyrics from Hamilton, In the Heights, Wicked, Newsies or Into The Woods—just ask us.
 Really...ask us!)

-A wife of an award-winning, math-rappin' teacher.
-(He travels the country training other teachers, he writes books, too, and he raps & teaches about the times tables here.)
+A partner/wife to an award-winning, math-rappin' teacher.
+(He trains teachers around the country, he writes books, too, and he raps & teaches about the times tables here.)